Creates a new detached session that can run computations independently of your R session. You can close R and reattach later to collect results.

 - instance_type

-EC2 instance type for EC2 launch (default: "c6a.large")
+EC2 instance type for EC2 launch (default: "c7g.xlarge")

 - use_spot

-Use spot instances for EC2 (default: FALSE)
+Use spot instances for EC2 (default: TRUE)

 - warm_pool_timeout